 City Council held a public discussion on Cannabis Legalization on May 28, 2018.
 This was an opportunity for Lethbridge residents to hear from a panel of experts to learn about cannabis legalization and what it means for our community.
 You can watch the community meeting online.

 obtaining cannabis for medical purposes (medical marijuana).
 A person who has a prescription for medical cannabis may grow a limited number of plants for their personal use or may designate someone else to grow them.
 Alternatively, a person must obtain their prescribed cannabis from a federally 'Licensed Producer' who ships the product directly to them by mail.
 No other dispensing/distribution method, such as 'compassion clubs' or 'medical marijuana dispensaries', is allowed.
 The City of Lethbridge cannot issue a development permit for a compassion club or a dispensary or any type of storefront selling cannabis for medical purposes.

 Federal legislation also governs the large scale production of cannabis for medical purposes.
 Applicants must undergo a rigorous review process in order to become a 'Licensed Producer of Cannabis for Medical Purposes'.
 Currently there are

-ninety Licensed Producers in Canada, five of them in Alberta.
+104 Licensed Producers in Canada, six of them in Alberta.
 Under Land Use Bylaw 5700 Licensed Producers are considered "Manufacturing, Intensive".
 This is allowed only in the I-H (Heavy Industrial) district and in the I-G (General Industrial) district.